Oslandia/py3dtiles/docs/cli.rst

 info
 ~~~~

+The info sub-command outputs informations from a 3DTiles file in the .pnts or .b3dm format.

 Here is an example on how to retrieve basic information about a tile binary content, in this
 case *pointCloudRGB.pnts*: